Sequal32/yourcontrols/Readme.md

 ## Limitations
 * Some knobs are purely animation, and not represented by a local variable therefor cannot be synced, such as guard switches (yet...)
 * Avionics currently rely on syncing button presses only and not state.
 If the MCDUs are different in any way before connecting, they will desynchronize.
+* Scenery, weather, and navdata cannot be synced.
+Please ensure you have the same settings prior to connecting.